dinki/View-Assist/View Assist dashboard and views/README.md

 * Incorporate proof of concept icon handling automation into device configuration blueprint
 * Add new VA Assist listening CSS
 * Add select for listening CSS preference to device configuration blueprint.
 Choices are new (default) and existing bar
+* Add select for microphone type (Stream Assist, HASSMic, Home Assistant voice satellite, other) to device configuration blueprint
+* Use microphone type to set variables in variable template
 * Move existing bar to bottom of screen
 * Update all existing full screen views to take up all available space
   * Clock - use absolute positioning for date and time